AnmolMittal98/Permanent-Journey-Plan-Optimization/README.md

 If any information is needed regarding the project, please mail me @ 98anmolm@gmail.com

-The project is a team effort done in a team of 2 people under the guidance of GM- IT Department @ JK Tyres and Industries
+The project is a team effort done in a team of 2 people under the guidance of General Manager- IT Department @ JK Tyres and Industries

 Project Description: